The days of being able to skate by on a single skill set are through. In order to stay relevant in marketing, you need to be a one-person band.

 These people have both depth and breadth in their skill, making it so that they not only have their creative knowledge to draw off of, but also understand other areas to work as part of a multi-faceted team.
 Those without that breadth are “I-shaped” or only having their one area of expertise.

 So how can you go from an “I” to a “T”?
 Consider filling out the top of your “T” with some of these skills.

-Conducting social research and being able to delve into concept you may not initially understand is a key skill for anyone interested in excelling in content marketing.
+Conducting social research and being able to delve into concepts you may not initially understand is a key skill for anyone interested in excelling in content marketing.

 How are you going to know what to say to your audience if you aren’t sure what your audience is looking for?
-That’s what makes researching so important.
-It allows you to get ahold of the pulse of your industry and the ones you are marketing towards (this is not necessarily the same thing).
+That’s what makes research crucial.
+It allows you to listen to the pulse of your industry and the ones you are marketing towards (which are not necessarily the same thing).

 Learn to use data to find trends.
-Then apply them to the other areas of your work.
+Learn how to determine if research sources are credible.
+Then apply those skillsets to the other areas of your work.
 You’ll see a difference.

 Writing and Editing

 This one is obvious, as writing is at the core of content marketing.
 Without both writing and editing abilities, you are compelled to hire outsiders to do one or both tasks.
-These people are likely to not know your target audience as well as you do and outsourced writing often sounds outsourced.
+These people are likely to not know your target audience as well as you do and outsourced writing often misses the mark.

-If you’re reading this I doubt you have a problem with writing well, as all that takes is lots of reading and lots of practice.
+To write well, you need a little bit of training, lots of reading, and practice.
 But surprisingly small amounts of marketers take the time to learn to do it well.
 And then there is editing.
 Learning to edit well is a skill that some people never learn.
 Without learning the basics, it can be hard to catch the subtler mistakes that you or the person you are editing makes.

 For this, I would recommend taking a look at Poynter’s News Academy for countless free and paid grammar and writing courses as well as a variety of certification programs.